sankeerthanatalathoti/Mobikwik-Fintech-Revenue-Optimization-Casestudy/README.md

 ## 2️⃣ Python Diagnostic Analysis
 *(Power BI → Python Handoff)*

-Python was used to perform deeper diagnostic analysis to validate and quantify the structural issues identified in Power BI before designing optimization scenarios.
-This step ensured that scenario assumptions were data-driven and grounded in observed revenue behavior.
+Python was used to perform deeper diagnostic analysis to **quantify and validate** the monetization inefficiencies identified in Power BI.
+These analyses ensured that subsequent optimization scenarios were grounded in actual revenue behavior rather than assumptions.

+---

 ### 2.1 Customer Revenue Distribution Analysis

-**Purpose:**
+**Purpose**
-To assess how revenue is distributed across customers and validate monetization skew.
+To analyze how net transaction revenue is distributed across individual customers and validate the importance of ARPU-driven monetization.

-**Insight:**
+**What the Analysis Shows**
-The distribution of net transaction revenue across customers is highly skewed, with a large portion of customers contributing minimal revenue.
-This reinforces the low ARPU observation and confirms that revenue generation is not evenly spread across the customer base.
+The distribution of net transaction revenue per customer is **right-skewed**, with the majority of customers clustered in the lower revenue range and a long tail of higher-revenue customers.

-*(Place: Customer revenue distribution / histogram – Python)*
+Most customers generate relatively low net transaction revenue, while a smaller subset contributes significantly higher values.
+This confirms that:
+- Platform scale does not translate into proportional revenue per customer
+- ARPU improvement is a critical monetization lever

+*(Place: Distribution of Net Transaction Revenue – Python histogram)*

 ---

 ### 2.2 Revenue Concentration Metrics

-**Purpose:**
-To quantify revenue dependency on top customer segments.

-**Insight:**
+**Purpose**
+To quantify the contribution of top-performing customers to total net transaction revenue and assess concentration risk.

+**What the Analysis Shows**
+Customers were sorted by net transaction revenue, and cumulative revenue share was calculated.
+The analysis shows that:
-Analysis shows that the top ~10% of customers contribute approximately ~20% of net transaction revenue.
-While revenue is not extremely concentrated, this pattern indicates meaningful scope for broad-based monetization uplift rather than reliance on a small subset of customers.
+- The top ~10% of customers contribute approximately **~19–20%** of total net transaction revenue
+- Revenue is **moderately concentrated**, but not dominated by a small elite group

+This indicates that meaningful revenue uplift can be achieved through **broad-based ARPU improvement**, rather than reliance on a narrow customer segment.

 *(Place: Top 10% revenue contribution output – Python)*